gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 - Chain multiple operations
 - Handle errors gracefully

 That's the power of building on top of a language model.
-You're not coding every possibility—you're creating a space where the model can think and act.
+You're not coding every possibility.
+You're creating a space where the model can think and act.

 ## What's Next?